 Event start times will be sent out closer to the event but will be no earlier than those stated as the provisional start time on the website.

 14. How does the race start work?

-At the start line you will be organised into groups based on your estimated finish time.
-But there’s no need to worry, we’ll be giving you lots of info before the event and on the day to help you decide which group to join.
+At the start line you will be organised into a starting order roughly based on your estimated finish time.
+But there’s no need to worry, we’ll be giving you lots of info before the event and on the day to help you decide where to start.

 15. Will there be first aid points on the course?

 Yes, there will be a static first aid point at the start/finish and also at regular intervals along the route.
 There will also be mobile first aiders patrolling the course.

 16. Will there be toilets on the course?